A global threat to marine and freshwater biodiversity

 The Ballast Water Management Convention (BWMC) of the International Maritime Organisation (IMO) was signed 2004 as a partial answer to counter this global threat.
 It introduces requirements regarding management of ships’ ballast water, such as using a system which kills the organisms transported with it.

-.
-Denmark, Finland, Germany, Russia and Sweden have ratified the IMO Convention of the Baltic Sea coastal countries.
+The Convention entered into force on 8 September 2017.
+Denmark, Estonia, Finland, Germany, Lithuania, Russia and Sweden have ratified the IMO Convention of the Baltic Sea coastal countries.
 Other coastal countries are still in the process of ratifying.

 The Baltic Dimension

 The Baltic Sea is also prone to introductions and settlement of non-native species present in ships ballast water and its coastal countries have been active in working with the issue both within IMO and HELCOM.
 The countries cooperate within HELCOM to prepare for a harmonized implementation of the IMO BWMC in the Baltic Sea area.

 Regional Baltic Sea measures in the field of Ballast water management negotiated within HELCOM include recommendations regarding ballast water exchange, selection of target species and exemptions based on risk assessments (BWMC regulation A-4).

 The transport and introduction of alien species has been perceived as one of the primary threats to coastal ecosystems worldwide.
 The better management of ships’ ballast water will reduce the risk of such harmful organisms entering into sea areas.